flame-engine/flame/doc/tutorials/klondike/step2.md

 consists of two parts: a **viewport** and a **viewfinder**.
 The default viewport is `MaxViewport`, which takes up the entire available screen size -- this is exactly what we need for our game, so no need to change anything.
-The viewfinder, on the other hand, needs to be set up to properly take into account the dimensions of the underlying world.
+The viewfinder, on the other hand, needs to be set up to properly take the dimensions of the underlying world into account.

 We want the entire card layout to be visible on the screen without the need to scroll.
 In order to accomplish this, we specify that we want the entire world